canaykut1/Movie-App/README.md

 # Movie-App
-This is a basic react app to search movies and view movie details.
+This is a responsive basic react app to search movies and view movie details.

+## Used Libraries and tools
+- Meterial UI
+- React-router
+- Axios
+- Sass
+- Shaka Player